Animals White-faced Saki

 Range

-The range of the Pale Headed Saki is southern & eastern Venezuela, the Guianas, and northeastern Brazil.
+The range of the White-faced Saki is southern & eastern Venezuela, the Guianas, and northeastern Brazil.

 Habitat